+Discrimination by association or perception - For example, discriminating against a child because they have a gay men or lesbians.

+Special provisions for disability

-Discrimination by association or perception - For example, discriminating against someone because they "look gay", or because they have a gay brother; discriminating against someone because they care for a disabled relative.
-Schools are allowed to treat disabled pupils more favourably than non-disabled pupils, and in some cases are required to do so, by making reasonable adjustments to put them on a more level footing with pupils without disabilities.
+The law on disability discrimination is different from the rest of the Act in a number of ways.
+In particular, it works in only one direction - that is to say, it protects disabled people but not people who are not disabled.
+This means that schools are allowed to treat disabled pupils more favourably than non-disabled pupils, and in some cases are required to do so, by making reasonable adjustments to put them on a more level footing with pupils without disabilities The definition of what constitutes discrimination is more complex.
+Provision for disabled pupils is closely connected with the regime for children with special educational needs.